terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRPPASingleLifeDebug.md

 # BTRPPASingleLifeDebug Function

+Debug version of BTRPPASingleLife that returns value or exception string (instead of #VALUE on error).
 Replacement function for the Cfgena.xla!PPASingleLife() function.
 Returns a decimal value equal to the selected single life annuity factor by the PPA method.

 ## Syntax